splummer/dotfiles/README.md

 ## Other Tips, Tricks, and Miscellany

-Much of what I fond was copied from the following sources
+Much of what I did was copied from the following sources

   * https://github.com/zan5hin/dotfiles
   * http://seanmmcdaniel.com/2011/09/zsh-on-os-x/